cvele/MultiTenantBundle/Resources/doc/index.md

 ------------

-Now that the bundle is configured, the last thing you need to do is update your database schema because you have added a new entity, the ``User`` class which you created in Step 4.
+Now that the bundle is configured, the last thing you need to do is update your database schema because you have added a new entity, the ``Tenant`` class which you created in Step 4.

 For ORM run the following command: